R-Guruprasad/Transfer-Learning-for-binary-classification/README.md

 To Implement Transfer Learning for Horses_vs_humans dataset classification using InceptionV3 architecture.
 ## Problem Statement and Dataset

-The set contains 500 rendered images of various species of horse in multiple poses in multiple locations.
+The goal is to implement Transfer Learning using the InceptionV3 architecture for a binary classification task, classifying images of horses and humans.
+The dataset includes:

-It also includes 527 rendered images of humans in different poses and backgrounds.
-I emphasized the diversity of humans, so there are both men and women and Asian, Black, South Asian, and Caucasians present in the training set.
+500 images of horses in various poses and locations.
-The validation set adds six different figures to ensure breadth of data.
+527 images of humans, with diversity in gender and ethnicity.

 ![image](https://github.com/user-attachments/assets/93498128-e51f-491c-be53-670ce5a1d2c7)